mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

 Feature: Test SAR
    @PAGEOBJECT
    Scenario: Generate Page Object
-    # This is a kind of page object, where we map ids, xpaths and other attributes
+    # This is a kind of page object, where we map ids, xpaths and
-    # tomore readable names.
+    # other attributes to more readable names.
     Given the alias mappings
      | ContinueButtonPage1 | SARQIC_button |
 @LAUNCH